sew-k/cheap-flight-search/README.md

 8. Scheduled actions
 - [ ] scheduled reminder email about upcoming trip - with for example weather data in destination city
 - [ ] setting scheduled searching engine feature for finding cheapest flights to purchase
 - [ ] scheduled information email with latest prices of favourite itineraries

+9. Email creation and management
+- [ ] creating SimpleMailMessage with searching results
+- [ ] creating SimpleMailMessage with reminder about upcoming (purchased) trips
+- [ ] to add email configuration management in application view layer

 ## Troubleshooting